-- Check your application status via myBCIT in approximately 3-4 days.
+- Check your application status via Financial Self Service in approximately 3-4 days:

 - If your application is approved, note the extended fee deadline.

-- If you are approved, but your funding won’t arrive by the extended payment deadline, submit an Tuition Fee Deferral Appeal or Extension form.
+- If you are approved, but your funding won’t arrive by the extended payment deadline, submit a Tuition Fee Deferral Appeal or Extension form.

-- If your application is denied, submit an Tuition Fee Deferral Appeal or Extension form.
+- If your application is denied, submit a Tuition Fee Deferral Appeal or Extension form.

 All other applicants